ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In *Managing Humans: Biting and Humorous Tales of a Software Engineering Manager*, Michael Lopp writes:

  *Every single person with whom you work has a vastly different set of needs.
 Fulfilling these needs is one way to make them content and productive.
-It is your full-time job to listen to these people and mentally document how they are built. is is your most important job.
+It is your full-time job to listen to these people and mentally document how they are built.
+This is your most important job.
 I know the senior VP of engineering is telling you that hitting the date for the project is job number one, but you are not going to write the code, test the product, or document the features.
 The team is going to do these things, and your job is to manage the team.*

 In that one succinct paragraph, Lopp hits on all the key points of management.
 First and foremost, you are a listener, a personal and career development coach, and a shield against external forces in the world which might distract, stress, or otherwise prevent your team from doing their best work.